Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Personal Data and GDPR/01_Personal-Data-and-GDPR.md

 **Penalties:**

-- The instructor can also highlight the risk/fines for breach of GDPR (Resource 4) &ndash; the examples from the resource can also serve as good discussion points and examples of when personal data was not processed correctly.
+- The instructor can also highlight the risk/fines for breach of GDPR (Resource 4).
+The examples from the resource can also serve as good discussion points and examples of when personal data was not processed correctly.

 **Lecture 2:**